camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 To be part of a meta-release, (pre-)releases need to be provided as follows:

-* the expected (pre-)releases for alpha, release-candidate and public API versions need to be provided.
+* the expected (pre-)releases for alpha, release-candidate and public API versions need to be provided at the respective M3, M4 and M5 milestones
 * minimally an initial public release needs to be provided for the meta-release.
 * each (pre-)release must include the required set of API release assets according to the API readiness checklist described below.
 * API (pre-)releases are numbered (tagged) using the API release numbering guideline (see below).

+## What is an API release ?

-Technically, an API release is created using the GitHub release feature and requires:
+Technically, an API release is created using the GitHub issues, PR and release features and requires:

-* A GitHub issue for the release
+* A GitHub issue for the release (the scope issue)
-* A "release PR" associated to this issue
+* A "release PR" associated to this issue (setting the version) and more - see below)
-* A GitHub release package (zip file of the API Sub Project repository)
+* A GitHub release package (zip file of the whole API Sub Project repository, including API(s) and release assets)
-* A GitHub release tag with the release number "rx.y"
+* A GitHub release tag with the release number "rx.y" following the API release numbering guidelines (see next section).

 ## API release numbering

 ---

-**IMPORTANT: Release numbers are not related to the API version.**
+**IMPORTANT: Release numbers are NOT related to the API version.**

 * **API releases start at r1.1**

-* API versioning is described [here](https://wiki.camaraproject.org/x/a4BaAQ).
+* API versioning is described in the Commonalities [API-desighn-guidelines.md](https://github.com/camaraproject/Commonalities/blob/main/documentation/API-design-guidelines.md) and on the [Release Management wiki](https://wiki.camaraproject.org/x/a4BaAQ).

 ---